ermo/privateer_wcu/README.md

   Similarly, the aim is to include and allow the purchase of ships not available for purchase in the original Privateer game.
-The rationale is that all ships on the market in the wider Wing Commander Universe should be available for purchase.
+The rationale is that all ships flying around in the wider Wing Commander Universe should be available for purchase.

   It should be noted that Privateer: Wing Commander Universe is